Bindi: Traditional application method

 There are different regional variations of the bindi.
 In Maharashtra a large crescent moon shaped bindi is worn with a smaller black dot underneath or above, associated with Chandrabindu and Bindu chakra represented by crescent moon, they are commonly known as Chandrakor in this region, outside Maharashtra they are popularly known as Marathi bindi.
 In Bengal region a large round red bindi is worn, brides in this region are often decorated with Alpana design on forehead and cheeks, along with bindi.
 In southern India a smaller red bindi is worn with a white tilak at the bottom, another common type is a red tilak shaped bindi.
-In Rajasthan the bindi is often worn round, long tilak shaped bindi are also common, as well as the crescent moon on some occasions.
+In Rajasthan the bindi is often worn round.
+Long tilak shaped bindi are also common, as well as the crescent moon on some occasions.
 Decorative bindis have become popular among women in South Asia, regardless of religious background.
 Bindis are a staple and symbolic for women in the Indian subcontinent.

-In addition to the bindi, in India, a vermilion mark in the parting of the hair just above the forehead is worn by married women as commitment to long-life and well-being of their husbands.
+In addition to the bindi, in India, a vermilion mark in the parting of the hair just above the forehead is worn by married women as a symbol of life-long commitment to their husbands.
 During all Hindu marriage ceremonies, the groom applies sindoor in the part in the bride's hair.

 Apart from their cosmetic use, bindis have found a modern medical application in India.
 Iodine patch bindis have often been used among women in north-west Maharashtra to battle iodine deficiency.